-I think it would be best if any illiquid shares could be removed from Mr V's SIPP.
-Mr V would then be able to close the SIPP if he wishes.
+I think it would be best if any illiquid shares (that is the shares in investment company 1 and/ or investment company 2 if still held) could be removed from Mr C's SIPP.
+Mr C would then be able to close the SIPP if he wishes.
 That would then allow him to stop paying or incurring fees for the SIPP.
-The calculation of value of illiquid investments may prove difficult, as there is no market for them.
+The calculation of the value of illiquid investments may prove difficult, as there is no market for them.
 For calculating compensation, L&C should establish an amount it's willing to accept for the investments as a commercial value.
 It should pay the sum agreed plus any costs and take ownership of the investment.

-If L&C is able to purchase the illiquid investment then the price to buy the holding will be allowed for in the current transfer value (because it will have been paid into the SIPP to secure the holding).
-If L&C is unable, or if there are any difficulties in buying Mr V's illiquid investment, it should give the holding a nil value for the purposes of calculating compensation.
+If L&C is able to purchase the illiquid investments, then the price to buy the holding will be allowed for in the current transfer value (because it will have been paid into the SIPP to secure the holding).
+If L&C is unable, or if there are any difficulties in buying Mr C's illiquid investment, it should give the holding a nil value for the purposes of calculating compensation.

-L&C may ask Mr V to provide an undertaking to account to it for the net amount of any further payment the SIPP may receive from the investment thereafter.
-The undertaking should allow for the effect of tax and charges on the amount Mr V may receive from the investment from that point, and any eventual sums he would be able to access from the SIPP.
+L&C may ask Mr C to provide an undertaking to account to it for the net amount of any further payment the SIPP may receive from the investments thereafter.
+The undertaking should allow for the effect of tax and charges on the amount Mr C may receive from the investment from that point, and any eventual sums he would be able to access from the SIPP.
 L&C will need to meet any costs in drawing up the undertaking.

-Calculate the loss Mr V has suffered as a result of making the transfer:
+Calculate the loss Mr C has suffered as a result of making the transfer:

-L&C should contact Mr V's former pension providers.
+L&C should contact Mr C's former pension providers.
 It should ask the providers to calculate the notional value for the policies as at the date of my final decision.
 For the purposes of the notional calculation the provider should assume no money would have been transferred away from the pension, and the money in the policy would have remained invested in an identical manner to that which existed prior to the transfer.

-Any contributions or withdrawals Mr V has made will need to be taken into account whether the notional value is established by the former pension providers or calculated as set out below.
+Any contributions or withdrawals Mr C has made will need to be taken into account whether the notional value is established by the former pension providers or calculated as set out below.